dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

    In this case, we use the client's templates to create consent materials.

-   And follow the client's processes to manage all the research data we collect and keep the associated records of consent.
+   And we follow the client's processes to manage all the research data we collect and keep the associated records of consent.

    This is only possible with client organisations that have established research practices.